 shall execute the Purchase Order prepared by CME in the form attached hereto as Exhibit B, which shall set forth the quantity of Product(s) described in Exhibit A, the amount of the sale price of the Product described in Exhibit A, any delivery charges and/or fees that may apply as outlined in the terms and conditions in the Purchase Order.
 Such Purchase Order shall contain valid credit card information that does not expire less than 90 days from the date of this Agreement.

-Upon receipt and acceptance of the executed purchase order, CME will schedule the delivery of the Products in accordance with its business demands and available work force.75% of the chosen product’s listed price This security deposit will be frozen on the given credit card in Exhibit B.
+Upon receipt and acceptance of the executed purchase order, CME will schedule the delivery of the Products in accordance with its business demands and available work force.

+A security deposit will be charged to the amount of 75% of the chosen product’s listed price.
+This security deposit will be frozen on the given credit card in Exhibit B.
-The CME shall have the absolute right to charge the credit card contained in the Purchase Order for all amounts set forth in the Purchase Order if the

-CME has not received written notice of Customer’s intention to have the Product(s) removed prior the termination of the Trial Period Program.
+The CME shall have the absolute right to charge the credit card contained in the Purchase Order for all amounts set forth in the Purchase Order (minus the security deposit) if CME shall have the absolute right to charge the credit card contained in the Purchase Order for all amounts set forth in the Purchase Order (minus the security deposit) if CME has not received written notice of Customer’s intention to have the Product(s) removed prior the termination of the Trial Period Program.
 For purposes of termination, the last day to terminate this Trial Period Program shall be by 11:59 p.m.
-CST on the 14th day following the date the Product(s) is accepted by Customer.
+EST on the 7th day following the date the Product(s) is accepted by Customer.

+Excessive Wear & Tear.
+If Product(s) returned to CME are damaged beyond normal wear & tear CME shall evaluate and determine what portion of the security deposit to retain, refund, and/or charge full.

 License for Use.
 CME grants to Customer

 an exclusive, nontransferable, revocable right to use the Product(s) solely for the purpose of evaluation for possible purchase from the CME and only for the duration of the Trial Period Program.
-Customer shall not sublicense the right to use the Product(s) or transfer the Product(s) to a third party, doing so would be a breach of this contrast and subject to loss of security deposit and additional charges
+Customer shall not sublicense the right to use the Product(s) or transfer the Product(s) to a third party, doing so would be a breach of this agreement and subject to loss of security deposit and additional charges

 Title to Products during Trial Period.